Man in his 20s found dead in field in Co Louth

 Garda Technical Team officers.
 File photograph: PA

-Gardaí in county Louth have confirmed they are investigating the suspicious death of a man in his 20s whose remains were found in a field in Co Louth on Saturday morning.
+The death of a man in his 20s whose body was found in a field in Co Louth this morning is being investigated.